amr080/docs-template/docs/getting-started/token-summary/index.md

 ## CFG on Ethereum

-Centrifuge can be bridged 1:1 to Ethereum, where it can be used with decentralized applications.
-[See here for information on bridging CFG between Ethereum and Centrifuge Chain](/user/cfg-bridge).
+XFT can be bridged 1:1 to Ethereum, where it can be used with decentralized applications.
+[See here for information on bridging CFG between Ethereum and XFT Chain](/user/cfg-bridge).

-Centrifuge on Ethereum is an ERC20 token.
+XFT on Ethereum is an ERC20 token.
 [You can find the token contract for CFG on Ethereum here](https://etherscan.io/token/0xc221b7e65ffc80de234bbb6667abdd46593d34f0).

-Centrifuge on Base is an ERC20 token.
+XFT on Base is an ERC20 token.
 [You can find the token contract for CFG on Base here](https://https://basescan.org/token/0x2b51E2Ec9551F9B87B321f63b805871f1c81ba97).

 ## Tokenomics, block explorer, and token supply endpoints

-[You can find the block explorer for the CFG token here](https://centrifuge.subscan.io/), to see accounts, transactions, and statistics about CFG and Centrifuge Chain.
+[You can find the block explorer for the CFG token here](https://centrifuge.subscan.io/), to see accounts, transactions, and statistics about CFG and XFT Chain.

 For platforms that wish to track the circulating supply and total supply of CFG, use these endpoints: